kevinzor/Shopkeepers/Update-Checklist.md

 ## Minecraft update

-* Add a new CompatVersion entry in NMSManager.
+* Add a new CompatVersion entry in Compat.
 	* Increment the revision number of the compat version (behind the 'R').
 Note that for some minor Minecraft updates this version may not necessarily align with CraftBukkit's 'Minecraft Version'.

 * Add a new module (subproject) for the new compat version: